China blames management's 'total mess' for slaughterhouse fire

 BEIJING Safety management at the Chinese firm whose poultry slaughterhouse caught fire earlier this week killing 120 people was a "total mess" and two senior executives have been detained by the authorities, state media said on Thursday.

-The local government is also to blame for failing to fulfill its safety oversight role at Jilin Baoyuanfeng Poultry Co, the small feed and poultry producer that owns the plant in the northeastern province of Jilin, state news agency Xinhua said.
+The local government is also to blame for failing to fulfil its safety oversight role at Jilin Baoyuanfeng Poultry Co, the small feed and poultry producer that owns the plant in the north-eastern province of Jilin, state news agency Xinhua said.

 "As the main body of work safety enforcement, the company bears unshirkable responsibility for the accident, while the government is also responsible for its management and supervision duties," Xinhua cited Yang Dongliang, head of the State Administration of Work Safety, as saying.